trentprynn/habitapper.com/README.md

 1. `yarn prisma studio`
     - runs a local website at `localhost:5555` that allows for easy viewing and interaction with the local postgres database the application is using
 2. `curl -I --request POST --url "http://localhost:3000/api/tasks/processExpiredHabits" --header "Authorization: Bearer local_key"`
-    - sends a HTTP POST request to the API route that resets habit streaks that are older then 24 hours.
-In production you should setup automatic pinging of this end point so user's habit streaks are reset after not being.
+    - sends a HTTP POST request to the API route that resets habit streaks that were not claimed.
+In production you should setup automatic pinging of this end point so user habit streaks are reset after not being claimed.
 3. `docker run --name pgadmin4 -e PGADMIN_DEFAULT_EMAIL=test@example.com -e PGADMIN_DEFAULT_PASSWORD=your_password -e PGADMIN_LISTEN_PORT=4000 -p 4000:4000 -v pgadmin_data:/var/lib/pgadmin -d dpage/pgadmin4`
     - runs a pgadmin4 container that you can configure to connect to your local (or remote) postgres database, useful if you want to look into your database more deeply then `yarn prisma studio` offers
         - **NOTE**: if you're trying to connect to your local database from pgadmin4 running in a container use the host name `host.docker.internal` instead of `localhost` during inital server connection configuration